 A lot of people have expressed disappointment with the Priority Pass lounges.
 There are definitely some overcrowded and outdated lounges in the network.
 Though when I think of the amount of money that we would have spent eating and drinking at the airport, I feel more appreciative of the perk.
 We used our Priority Pass lounge access seven times last year.
 Assuming that we would spend $15 on food and drinks in the airport each time, we saved over $100 with our Priority Pass membership.

 Again, these numbers are estimates, and your situation may be completely different.
 For me, the Reserve card is worth keeping since we tend to take advantage of the benefits.
-Fiona, on the other hand, also has a Sapphire Reserve, but she is looking to downgrade before her next annual fee is up.
+Fiona, on the other hand, also has a Sapphire Reserve, but she is looking to downgrade before her next annual fee is due.
 While she takes advantage of the perks, we can still benefit by having one Reserve card between us since we often travel together.

 I know many people get anxious about the Reserve’s annual fee, which isn’t even waived the first year.
 If that’s you, I wouldn’t hesitate to give the Sapphire Preferred a try.
 The Preferred’s annual fee of $95 doesn’t get charged until your second year, so it won’t cost you anything the first year.
 If you find that you want more, then you can always upgrade to the Sapphire Reserve.
 If you already have the Sapphire Reserve, you may be worried about the amount of value that you’re going to get in the following year.
 If so, you can always downgrade to the Sapphire Preferred before your annual fee is charged.